xeitojs/xeito.dev/docs/components/slotted-content.md

 }
 ```

-Now, you can use the `slot` attribute to render the component's content in the same way as you would do with the native `<slot>` element:
+Now, you can use the `slot` element to render the component's content in the same way as you would do with the native `<slot>` element:

 ```html
 <my-component>